ArthurSonzogni/FTXUI/tutorial.md

 #### text

 The most simple widget.
-It display a text.
+It displays a text.
 ~~~cpp
   text(L"I am a piece of text");
 ~~~